COVID-19-related measures taken by GAUSS - Information for GAUSS doctoral students (without GGNB)

 20.03.2020, 10:42• The GAUSS Office and the deaneries of the mathematics and natural science faculties are closed until further notice.
 In urgent cases you can reach us via email.

-• Please do not send any documents by post – only send electronic versions (scans).
-We do not know when we will be back in the office – we can only process documents if we receive them electronically.
+• Please send documents only by post if you have agreed this with us in advance – only send electronic versions (scans) of your documents by email.
+We are sporadically back in the office – we can best process documents if we receive them electronically.

 • All correspondence (admission to examination, invitations, etc.) will only be sent by e-mail.